Back to Blogs

 Lark.
 Photo by Lark

 One of Suffolk’s most revered chefs opened the doors to his first solo restaurant in Suffolk’s foodie capital in 2023 and has already won awards and glowing praise from one of the country's well-known food critics.
-Lark is the only restaurant in Suffolk to hold the Michelin Bib Gourmand, awarded in 2024.
+Lark was the only restaurant in Suffolk to hold the Michelin Bib Gourmand, awarded in 2024.

 Chef and owner James Carn, opened Lark in February 2023, which in its previous life was a florist.
 James comes from Suffolk’s only Michelin starred restaurant Pea Porridge, where he’d worked on and off for five years.
 Prior to that he was sous chef at Tuddenham Mill, with the talented chef having a keen following locally.